smurfix/buildscad/README.md

 This Python package interprets OpenSCAD code and builds a CadQuery workplane.
 The result can be used just like any other workplane.

+### Functional replacements

+If a module cannot be implemented in CadQuery, e.g. because it uses ``hull``, often the most expedient fix is to write a replacement in Python.

+To use this feature, simply add a function with the desired name to the environment you pass to ``process``, or pre-load a Python file.

+In order to read global variables, functions may access the current environment via the contextvar ``openscadq.env``.

 ## Limitations